openedx/edx-documentation/en_us/course_authors/source/building_course/credit_courses/proctored_exams.rst

 Running Out Of Time In an Exam
 ==========================================

-If the timer reaches 00.00 before a learner has completed the exam, all the answers that the learner has submitted up to that point in time are submitted for grading.
+If the timer reaches 00.00 before a learner has completed the exam, the exam ends, and all answers that the learner has submitted up to that point in time are submitted for grading.

-If the exam is also a proctored exam, the proctoring session automatically ends when the exam ends, and the proctoring session data is uploaded for review.
+The proctoring software detects that the edX exam has ended, and prompts learners to confirm that they want to quit their proctoring session.
+Learners must go back to the proctoring software and confirm that they are quitting, so that the proctoring session ends and the proctoring session data is uploaded for review.

 =======================================================